theopn/dotfiles/README.md

 #### Neovim

-My IDE for most languages except for Java, note taker, and so much more.
-Configuration is written 99% in Lua.
+Neovim is where I spend most of my time on (both the configuration and the text editor itself).
+It is my IDE for most languages except for Java, note taker, and so much more.
+Configuration is written 99.9% in Lua.

 #### tmux